Martyrs of Japan: 205 Martyrs of Japan (1598–1632)

-Persecution flared episodically and over a period of 15 years, between 1617 and 1632, 205 missionaries and native Christians are known to have been killed for their faith.
+Persecution flared episodically and over a period of 15 years, between 1617 and 1632, 205 missionaries and native Christians are known to have been killed for their faith, 55 of them during the Great Genna Martyrdom, a further 50 during the Great Martyrdom of Edo (but only three were beatified as part of the 205 Martyrs of Japan).
 Christianity was proscribed and forced underground until the arrival of Western missionaries in the nineteenth century.

 Through the promulgation of decree on martyrdom, these 205 Martyrs of Japan were venerated on 26 February 1866 and beatified on 7 May 1867, by Pope Pius IX.

 Augustine Recollects Martyrs (1632)

-Two Spanish Augustinians arrived in Japan in the later half of 1632 from Manila to evangelize the Japanese.
+Two Spanish Augustinian Recollects arrived in Japan in the later half of 1632 from Manila to evangelize the Japanese.
 Upon arrival, Japanese authorities were notified by the Chinese merchants who had given them passage.
-The Augustinians fled into the mountains where Dominican missionaries instructed them in the language of the country.
-When they descended into the city they were recognized and arrested in November, 1632.
+They fled into the mountains where Dominican missionaries instructed them in the language of the country.
+When they descended into the city they were recognized and arrested in November 1632.
 On 11 December 1632, they were martyred for their faith.

 Through the promulgation of decree on martyrdom, these two Augustinian Martyrs of Japan were venerated on 28 November 1988 and beatified on 23 April 1989, by Pope John Paul II.